Movies Chinchillas Degus Persian Jirds Baby Jirds Gerbils Cages Guinea Pigs Search

 • Degus are not that well known

-• If you want a degu read everything that you can find on degus.
-The Degu Information and Degu Links pages here are a good place to start.
-Remember that not all information on the web is accurate so read lots and decide what you think sounds sensible.
+• Since I originally put this page together degus have become much more common, but are still relatively new.
+If you want a degu read everything that you can find on degus.
+The degu information page here is a good place to start.
+Remember that not all information on the web is accurate and bad information sometimes gets copied and repeated on multiple pages, so read lots and decide what you think sounds sensible.

 The other problem that degus not being that common brings is that your vet will be unlikely to have seen them before.
 However, if you find a keen small animal vet with experience in something like guinea pigs or chinchillas who is happy to look up degus and find out about them you should be fine.